Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

 As previously noted, the original hyperplane cannot be uniquely recovered without assumptions on the distribution of scaling factors.
 However, since these scaling factors arise from natural phenomena, their distributions often exhibit certain regularities, which can enable the estimation of the true hyperplane under appropriate constraints.
 This section demonstrates the derivation and justification of a methodology for estimating the normal to the hyperplane.

-It can be observed from Equation \eqref{eq:mu} that, the magnitude of $\nnstar$ has no consequence on $\scalo_{i}$.
-Therefore, we will assume $\nnstar$ and its estimate $\nhat$ to be unit vectors. (i.e. $\norm{\nnstar} = \norm{\nhat} = 1$)
+It can be observed from Equation \eqref{eq:mu} that, the magnitude of \(\nnstar\) has no consequence on \(\scalo_{i}\).
+Therefore, we will assume \(\nnstar\) and its estimate \(\nhat\) to be unit vectors. (i.e. \(\norm{\nnstar} = \norm{\nhat} = 1\))

-Therefore, taking the estimate of $\nnstar$ to be $\nhat$, we have the estimated scaling factors $\muhat{i}$ to be,
+Therefore, taking the estimate of \(\nnstar\) to be \(\nhat\), we have the estimated scaling factors \(\muhat{i}\) to be,

+Note that we need \(\muhat{i}\) to be positive for all pixels.
+Specific conditions under which this is guaranteed is discussed in Appendix~\ref{appendix:non-negativity-of-scaling-factors}.
+However in practice, this issue is not typically encountered, and the algorithms includes safeguards to ensure that the estimated scaling factors are positive.

-In this section, we introduce several assumptions regarding the distribution of the scaling factors, which will enable the formulation of a method for estimating $\nnstar$.
-Note that the hypothetical pixel vectors unaffected by scaling, denoted $\yystar{i}$, depend solely on their corresponding abundance vectors $\aai{i}$.
-Consequently, any variability observed among the actual pixel vectors $\yy{i}$ with the same abundance must be attributed to the scaling factors $\scalo_{i}$.
+In this section, we introduce several assumptions regarding the distribution of the scaling factors, which will enable the formulation of a method for estimating \(\nnstar\).
+Note that the hypothetical pixel vectors unaffected by scaling, denoted \(\yystar{i}\), depend solely on their corresponding abundance vectors \(\aai{i}\).
+Consequently, any variability observed among the actual pixel vectors \(\yy{i}\) with the same abundance must be attributed to the scaling factors \(\scalo_{i}\).

-To capture this, we model each $\scalo_{i}$ as being {independently distributed} according to a distribution that potentially depends on the corresponding abundance vector $\aai{i}$.
-Thus, for pixels $\yy{i}$ sharing the same abundance $\aai{i} = \aai{}$, the associated scaling factors $\scalo_{i}$ are identically distributed (but not identically valued). i.e., $\scalo_{i} \sim f(\scalo_{i};\aai{i})$
+To capture this, we model each \(\scalo_{i}\) as being independently distributed.
+Each \(\scalo_i\), is distributed according to a distribution that is potentially conditioned on the corresponding abundance vector \(\aai{i}\).
+Thus, for pixels \(\yy{i}\) sharing the same abundance \(\aai{i} = \aai{}\), the associated scaling factors \(\scalo_{i}\) are identically distributed (but not identically valued). i.e., \(\scalo_{i} \sim f(\scalo_{i};\aai{i})\).
+The reason for allowing the distribution to vary with abundance is that the textural properties can vary depending on the constituents of the pixel.
+Therefore, pixels with a larger portion of certain endmembers might show larger variability in the scale of the pixel signatures \cite{SVBible}.